 Because this is a National Park, you can also use your park pass here for free entry!
 If not, tickets are about $15 per vehicle.

 Other Activities to Try in Colorado

 Colorado has many natural hot springs throughout the state.
 After a long day of hiking or skiing, or just a weekend of relaxation, take a trip to one of the many hot springs in the area.
-At some places, you can stay at a resort, giving you a night or a weekend of peace and rejuvenation!
+In some places, you can stay at a resort, giving you a night or a weekend of peace and rejuvenation!

 Hike a 14er

 A 14er is a mountain with an elevation of 14,000 feet.
 There are 58 14ers in Colorado, so if you decide to try it out, there are plenty of difficulty levels to choose from.
-Make sure you do your research before trying this, and get all the right equipment!
+Make sure you do your research before trying this and get all the right equipment!